 - Taxpayers are encouraged to file electronically or through the TAP system, if possible, to expedite their returns.

-- The Department of Taxation and Finance announced the state’s income tax filing deadline is being moved to July 15, 2020, to comply with the federal government’s decision to push back the filing date due to the corona virus outbreak.
+- The Department of Taxation and Finance announced the state’s income tax filing deadline is being moved to July 15, 2020.

 - The new deadlines are applicable to individuals and businesses.
 The new deadline would be for filing tax returns and paying taxes owed.
 No interest or penalties would be charged for either state or federal filers.